Additive versus multiplicative parameters - applications in economics and finance: Introduction

 \section{Introduction}

-Two of the most frequently measures used in descriptive statistics are arithmetic means and standard deviation.
-A geometric mean is used less often, while the parametric standard deviation connected with the geometric mean is used even more rarely.
+Two measures frequently used in descriptive statistics are the arithmetic mean and the standard deviation.
+The geometric mean is used less often, while the geometric standard deviation connected with the geometric mean is used even more rarely.

 When is it better to use arithmetic (additive) parameters and when geometric (multiplicative) ones?
+A lot of attention has been paid to these problems in the economic and finance literature.
+One of the firsts papers on this topic was the article by Latan\'e~\citeyearpar{Latane:Ventures}, who introduced the geometric-mean investment strategy into the finance and economics literature.
+Weide, Peterson and Maier wrote in their paper \citeyearpar{Weide_et_al}:

+\textit{Most of this work has been devoted to the investigation of various properties of the geometric mean strategy.
+Among the properties of optimal geometric-mean portfolios recently discovered are (i) they maximize the probability of exceeding a given wealth level in a fixed amount of time, (ii) they minimize the long-run probability of ruin, and (iii) they maximize the expected growth rate of wealth.}

+In the paper \citep{Weide_et_al}, they consider either the computational problem of finding the optimal geometric mean portfolio or the question of the existence of such a portfolio.
+They analysed both of these problems under various assumptions about the investor's opportunity set and the form of his/her subjective probability distribution of holding period returns.

+Let us assume that the gross return $R$ in a single period has a lognormal distribution.
+The unknown parameter is $a=\E\(R\)=e^{m+\sigma^2/2}$.
+To estimate this parameter one can use the arithmetic mean of gross returns:

+It is an unbiased estimator of the parameter $a$.
+Another unknown parameter considered in \citep{Cooper} is the geometric mean of the gross return $b=\EG\(R\)=e^m$.
+The parameter $b$ can be estimated as the geometric mean

+In \citep{Cooper,Jacquier2003, Jacquier2005}, the expected value $\E\(\bG{R}\)$ is calculated.
+This value is an asymptotically unbiased estimator of $b$.
+Moreover, the variance $\D\(\bG{R}\)$, which tends to zero, is determined.
+In our paper, we point out that the quality of the geometric estimator should be examined by the geometric mean and variance, not by their arithmetic counterparts as in \citep{Cooper,Jacquier2003,Jacquier2005}.

+In the paper \citep{Hughson}, the authors point out that forecasting a typical future cumulative return should be more focused on estimating the median of the future cumulative return than on the median of the expected cumulative return.
+Expectation of the cumulative return is always higher than the median of the cumulative return.
+The probability distribution of returns from risky ventures is positively skewed.
+It is frequently assumed that returns have lognormal distributions.
+For a lognormal distribution, the median and the geometrical expectation are equal.
+Another distribution frequently used in finance and insurance is the Pareto distribution, in which the geometric mean is close to the median and far from the arithmetic mean.

-Lot of time is devoted to these problems in economic and finance literature.
-One of the firsts papers on this topic was the article \cite{Weide_et_al}.
-In the consecutive years there appeared a number of papers devoted to applications of the geometric mean.
-For example \cite{Cooper, Galadima_Tsaku, Hughson, Jacquier2003, Jacquier2005, LuomaLuoto, Mindlin:Relationship}.
-Critical remarks are contained in the paper \cite{Missiakoulis_et_al}.
-A review of basic equalities and inequalities in the context of a gross income from investment in discrete time one can find in the article \cite{Cate}.
-Properties of various kinds of means can be found in review paper \cite{Ostasiewicz:OpRes2000}.
+Arithmetic and geometric means are somewhat controversial measurements of the past and future investment returns.
+Critical remarks on this topic are given in the paper \citep{Missiakoulis_et_al}.
+A review of basic equalities and inequalities in the context of a gross income from the investment in a discrete time can be found in the article \citep{Cate}.